top of page

 • A metal roof has strength that makes it resistant to cracking, chipping, or warping.
 It can survive winds up to 140 mph and can withstand impact from falling objects.

-• The initial upfront costs for a metal roof is relatively more expensive compared to other roofing material options.
+• The initial upfront costs for a metal roof are more expensive compared to other roofing material options.

 • Metal roofs require special equipment and tools for proper installation.